rebel-tech/Rebel-Alliance-Tech-Manual/README.md

-##PGP email
+##GPG email

 PGP (essentially the same thing as "GPG" and "GnuPG") is a small bit of software that constituted the first major encrpytion program on the early internet.
 Today it's most commonly used to encrypt emails, and most often with the program "Mozilla Thunderbird" and a plugin "Enigmail".

-PGP is an ancient and somewhat hard to use tool.
+GPG is an ancient and somewhat hard to use tool.
 Many users find it very confusing first use.
 It has engendered a lot of hate, most of it entirely deserved.
-Nevertheless PGP is an unparalleled and critical tool and activists who avoid learning it often severely hurt themselves as a consequence.
+Nevertheless GPG is an unparalleled and critical tool and activists who avoid learning it often severely hurt themselves as a consequence.
 We strongly advise you to use it.

-PGP is a frequently superior encryption tool for a few reasons:
+GPG is a frequently superior encryption tool for a few reasons:

 1. It runs exclusively on your computer rather than your phone and computers are more securable than phones are.